-Line 1682-1689: An accessible IN PERSON voting system MUST [typically] contain[s] a number of ACCESS features designed to ensure [accessibility for] voters with a range of disabilities CAN PRIVATELY AND [to allow them to] independently mark, verify and cast their ballots.
+Lines 1682-1689: An accessible IN PERSON voting system MUST [typically] contain[s] a number of ACCESS features designed to ensure [accessibility for] voters with a range of disabilities CAN PRIVATELY AND [to allow them to] independently mark, verify and cast their ballots.
 The most up-to-date REQUIRED ACCESS features FOR IN PERSON VOTING SYSTEMS are described in some detail in VVSG 2.0 adopted by the U.S. Election Assistance Commission under HAVA in 2021.
-Typically, the accessible voting machine for PAPER BASED in-person voting is an electronic ballot marking device (BMD) [or ballot marker].
-This is a device that permits contest options to be selected and reviewed on an electronic interface USING A VARIETY OF INPUT AND OUTPUT ACCESS FEATURES AND ONCE VOTE SELECTIONS ARE MADE IT PRINTS A [produces a human-readable] marked paper ballot. [and does not make any other lasting record of the voter's selections.]
-THERE ARE NO BMDS CURRENTLY AVAILABLE THAT ARE CERTIFIED TO VVSG 2.0 ACCESS STANDARDS AND ONLY ONE CURRENTLY DEPLOYED BMD HAS FEATURES THAT CAN PROVIDE [It is] access[ible] throughout the process of marking, verifying, and casting the paper ballot.
+Typically, the accessible voting machine for PAPER BASED in person voting is an electronic ballot marking device (BMD) [or ballot marker].
+This is a device that: permits contest options to be selected and reviewed on an electronic interface USING A VARIETY OF INPUT AND OUTPUT ACCESS FEATURES, AND ONCE VOTE SELECTIONS ARE MADE, IT PRINTS A [,produces a human-readable]

+marked paper ballot [,and does not make any other lasting record of the voter's selections].
+THERE ARE NO BMDS CURRENTLY AVAILABLE THAT ARE CERTIFIED TO VVSG 2.0 ACCESS STANDARDS, AND ONLY ONE CURRENTLY DEPLOYED BMD HAS FEATURES THAT CAN PROVIDE [It is] access[ible] throughout the process of marking, verifying, and casting the paper ballot.

-Rationale: The above edits identify what is required of an accessible in-person voting system and clarify that VVSG only applies to in-person voting systems.
+Rationale: The above edits identify what is required of an accessible in person voting system and clarify that the VVSG only applies to in person voting systems.
 It also identifies the BMD as the device used to provide an accessible interface for paper ballots.
-It is critical for readers to understand that the VSAT in LA County is the ONLY currently deployed BMD that even comes close to providing accessible marking, verification and casting and that only works in LA County because they do all central vote tabulation.
-Other jurisdictions have shown no interesting in purchasing/using the VSAP and there is no indication any vendors are planning to develop new BMDs that conform to VVSG 2.0 access requirements.
+It is critical to understand that the VSAP in LA County is the only currently deployed BMD that even comes close to providing accessible marking, verification, and casting, and that works in LA County specifically because all vote tabulation is done centrally there.
+Other jurisdictions have not shown interest in purchasing or using the VSAP, and there is no indication any vendors are planning to develop new BMDs that conform to VVSG 2.0 access requirements.
 With no required upgrade of currently deployed accessible voting systems, the VVSG 2.0 access requirements are likely to have zero impact on accessibility for decades.
-This document must not mislead readers to think otherwise.
+This document must not mislead stakeholders to think otherwise.